JC-336/NucleCount/README.md

 # Nuclei Detection and Counting Tool

 A computer vision-based tool for automated detection and counting of cell nuclei in microscopy images.
 This tool is designed to identify both circular and oval-shaped nuclei, handle overlapping structures, and distinguish between complete nuclei and those touching image borders.
+Currently, stable but is a work-in-progress and is only currently able to detect 20X images.
+Use at your discretion.

 ---